translated/lara-n8n/docs/config/configuration.md

 ### Getting API Credentials

-If you don't have API credentials: see [Api Credential Guide](api-credentials.md)
+If you don't have API credentials: see [API Credentials Guide](api-credentials.md)

 ## Node Configuration